Morning of snow, freezing rain to be followed by 'dramatic change in the weather' | CBC News

 Low pressure system will bring unseaonably warm temperatures by mid-afternoon

-Toronto's finally thawing out from a days-long deep freeze, but snow and freezing rain are likely to make for a messy morning commute on Wednesday.
+Toronto is thawing out after days of extreme cold, but snow and freezing rain made for a messy morning commute on Wednesday.

-Snow started falling during the overnights hours, and according to Environment Canada, that precipitation could turn to icy rain as temperatures rise.
-The worst conditions are forecast to coincide with the early rush hour.
+Snow fell during the overnight hours, and it turned into a combination of snow and rain as the temperature rose on Wednesday morning.

+As of 10 a.m., light rain and snow were falling and the temperature was a balmy 1 C.

-About two to five centimetres of snow will accumulate in the GTA, with higher amounts forecast for the western regions of southern Ontario near Lake Huron.
+About two centimetres of snow accumulated in the city, with higher amounts forecast for the western regions of southern Ontario near Lake Huron.
+But as rain mixed with snow fell in the morning, conditions on roads and sidewalks turned slushy.

-"Anything that's not treated will likely become icy and slippery, and the morning commute will be slow and sloppy," said Robert Kuhn, a severe weather meteorologist with Environment Canada.

 Good morning TO.
 Salters have been out on main roads since approx 3am in response to light snow.
 Salting will continue through the morning commute as required.—@TO_WinterOps

+Environment Canada issued a special weather statement for the city and surrounding regions late Tuesday night, calling for snow, rain and freezing rain, as well as "strong, gusty winds" through the afternoon and evening.

+"A Colorado low will track northeast across Lake Huron and Georgian Bay today, bringing a dramatic change in weather with it," the statement said.

-The federal weather agency issued a special weather statement for the city and surrounding regions late Tuesday night.
-In Mississauga, Alectra reported that 1,800 homes in the Hurontario Street and Eglinton Avenue E. area were without power early Wednesday.
-The utility provider estimates electricity will be restored around 10:30 a.m., according to a tweet.
+In Mississauga, Alectra reported that thousands of homes in the Hurontario Street and Eglinton Avenue E. area were without power early Wednesday.
+The utility later tweeted that power had been restored.

-The snow and sleet is set to give way to strong winds and rain around 11 a.m., when temperatures start to steadily climb above freezing.
-The rain will persist into the evening before tapering off around 7 p.m., Kuhn said.
+The snow and sleet is set to give way to strong winds and rain.
+The rain will persist into the evening before tapering off around 7 p.m., said Robert Kuhn, a severe weather meteorologist with Environment Canada.

 The unseasonably warm air will not stick around for long, though.